 Our in-house investment team has designed and built a range of investment portfolios (including a socially responsible option) to suit your retirement needs.
-You can access your account 24/7 via the app and dashboard to see where your pension is invested and how it’s performing.
+You can access your account at any time via the web or mobile app to see where your pension is invested, and how it’s performing.

 Pension drawdown allows you to take an income from your pension while keeping the rest of your pension fund invested.

 How you choose to use drawdown will depend on your personal circumstances, other sources of income, and how much income you’ll need in the future.
-While many people might take a regular income from their pension via drawdown, it may be that you don’t need an income straight away and you just want the initial tax-free cash, leaving the rest invested for you to access as and when you need it.
+While many people might take a regular income from their pension via drawdown, it may be that you don’t need an income straight away.
+You may just want the initial tax-free cash, leaving the rest invested for you to access as and when you need it.

 Once you have opted-in to flexible-access drawdown, you have the control to decide when and how much income you want to withdraw.
 You can also start, stop, or change the amount as and when you want.

 However, depending on your personal circumstances, there may be different tax implications associated with the method and amount you choose to withdraw.

 When deciding on how much to draw down, it’s important to calculate how long your pension needs to last and how much income you might need in the future.